Variable-star designation

-In astronomy, a variable star designation is a unique identifier given to variable stars.
-It uses a variation on the Bayer designation format, with an identifying label (as described below) preceding the Latin genitive of the name of the constellation in which the star lies.
-See List of constellations for a list of constellations and the genitive forms of their names.
+In astronomy, a variable-star designation is a unique identifier given to variable stars.
+It extends the Bayer designation format, with an identifying label (as described below) preceding the Latin genitive of the name of the constellation in which the star lies.
 The identifying label can be one or two Latin letters or a V plus a number (e.g. V399).
 Examples are R Coronae Borealis, YZ Ceti, V603 Aquilae.
+(See List of constellations for a list of constellations and the genitive forms of their names.)